 More plasma can be extracted from a donor with a higher weight, which is why Octapharma pays these individuals more for their donation.
 We contacted Octapharma to obtain this payout information, but please note that these are baseline figures only; rates may vary among different donation centers.

 Octapharma’s website offers little guidance on using and monitoring the debit card.
-Instead, Octapharma refers any questions about checking the balance, using the debit card, or reporting the card lost or stolen to the Citigroup website.
+Instead, Octapharma refers any questions about checking the balance, using the debit card, or reporting the card lost or stolen to the Wirecard website.
 This is how you check your Octapharma card balance.
 Octapharma Rewards are run through this portal.
 From here, customers can register their card, set up a username and password, and log in to access all the relevant information about their prepaid card.
-Customers can also call Citigroup support at (866) 326-8689.
+Customers can also call Wirecard support at (866) 326-8689.

 There are some fees associated with the Citibank prepaid card (the Octapharma Plasma card).
 Customers can expect relatively high ATM withdrawal fees — typically around $3 per withdrawal — as well as fees incurred with every transaction (except for the very first purchase after a donation, which will be fee-free).
 Citibank would not disclose the specific fees associated with an Octapharma card, but similar cards have transaction fees up to $2.50 per purchase.
 Be sure to contact Citibank if you have any specific questions about the fees associated with the prepaid card.